Entanglement dynamics in random media: Quantum entanglement in the presence of light-cone fluctuations

-Inspection of the square roots $\lambda$ reveals that one has to impose certain conditions over the possible values of $\kappa$ in order for the concurrence to be a purely real number, for fixed values of $\omega_0$, $\sigma^2$ and polarizations of the atoms.
-The simplest of such conditions is to assume that $ \kappa \leq 1$.
-For $\kappa = 1$ ($\rho_{A}(0) = \rho^{-}$), the concurrence is given by the simple expression \beq {\cal C}[\rho_{A}(\tau)] = e^{-2 \tau (A^{(1)(1)} + A^{(2)(2)})}. \eeq Taking into account Eqs.~(\ref{a11}) and~(\ref{a22}) it is easy to see that disorder contributes with a positive argument in the above exponential.
+For $\kappa = 1$ ($\rho_{A}(0) = \rho^{-}$), the concurrence is given by the simple expression \beq {\cal C}[\rho_{A}(\tau)] = e^{-2 \tau ({\cal A}^{(1)(1)} + {\cal A}^{(2)(2)})}. \eeq Taking into account Eqs.~(\ref{a11}) and~(\ref{a22}) it is easy to see that disorder contributes with a positive argument in the above exponential.
 As a consequence, the nonlocal decoherence can be strongly softened.
 In fact, assuming equal polarizations for the atoms, one notices that, for a fixed $\omega_0$, there is a critical value for the disorder strength $\sigma_{c}^{2}$ such that the initial entangled state behaves as a decoherence-free state: \beq \sigma_{c}^{2} = 12\pi/\omega_{0}^3. \eeq For $\sigma^{2} > \sigma_{c}^{2}$, ${\cal C}[\rho_{A}(\tau)]$ could be larger than one for $\tau > 0$ which is meaningless in the present case.
 Hence there must be a compromise between the atomic energy gap and the disorder strength so that the investigation of the entanglement by means of the concurrence yields physically acceptable results.
 A similar qualitative conclusion can be drawn for atoms with different polarizations.

 It is possible to find an explicit expression for the concurrence, yet cumbersome, for a generic value of $\kappa$.
 For the sake of clarity we will not display such an expression here.
 In this case we will limit ourselves to a qualitative numerical description.
 The behavior of the concurrence as a function of the proper time $\tau$ of the atoms is depicted in Fig.~\ref{1} below.
 We choose the polarizations of the atoms such that